Explainer: Can Trump call in troops to quell Election Day unrest?

 But the Trump administration had the lawful authority to use the agents, legal experts said.

-Reporting by Jan Wolfe; Additional reporting by Idrees Ali and Phil Stewart; Editing by Noeleen Walder and Howard Goller
+Reporting by Jan Wolfe; Additional reporting by Idrees Ali and Phil Stewart; Editing by Noeleen Walder, Howard Goller and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.